Med0kin/BETA-Humanoid-robot/README.md

 Additionally, a 3D printer was utilized to produce the robot's chest component.

----

 ## Power supply

 Humanoid robot BETA is powered by a combination of two step-up voltage regulators that convert 5V to 6V and 5V to 12V respectively.
 While this power supply configuration is functional, it is not an ideal solution for providing power to the robot's components.
-As such, we plan to upgrade the power supply to a more efficient and stable configuration that uses step-down voltage regulators to convert 12V to 5V and 12V to 6V respectively.

-The proposed power supply solution involves the use of a 3-cell lithium-ion battery.
-The nominal voltage of a typical 3-cell lithium-ion battery is 11.1 volts (3.7 volts per cell).
-However, the actual voltage of a fully charged lithium-ion battery can range from 12.6 volts (4.2 volts per cell) to 9.0 volts (3.0 volts per cell) when fully discharged.

-By using a step-down voltage regulator to convert the 12V output from the battery to 5V and 6V respectively, we can ensure a stable and efficient power supply for the robot's components.
-This power supply solution also provides the added benefit of making the robot battery-powered, which increases its mobility and versatility.

-We are confident that this proposed power supply solution will provide a safe, efficient, and reliable source of power for Humanoid robot BETA, and we look forward to implementing this upgrade in the near future.

----

-## Programming language

-The programming language of choice for the project is Python.
-This decision was made because of its ease of use, large community, many libraries and frameworks and cross-platform compatilibity.
-Additionally, Python is a versatile language that can be used to develop a wide range of applications, including those that are used for the control of the robot's servos, the implementation of its vision system, and the development of its speech recognition and speech-to-text capabilities.

----

 ## Servo control